frankelavsky/latex_paper_to_accessible_html/README.md

 25. JavaScript (via JSDOM): Combine bibliography with paper
 26. JavaScript (via JSDOM): Add links BACK to locations they are linked to from bib
 26. Remove unused references from bib file
+27. Break from bib stuff: Add data file for alt text